How much does it cost to start a business in Australia?

 Initial start-up costs

-These are one-off, essential costs that physically and legally establish the company at the start of its life, like:
+These are one-off, essential costs that physically and legally establish your company:

 Ongoing costs